 To pay for basic services like police, schools, firefighters, libraries, and hospitals, the government of Garden City, Michigan collects taxes.

 In Garden City, Michigan, taxes are derived from several sources.
 Regardless of where a particular tax comes from, it is always collected in an amount dictated by law.
 Most often, taxes are calculated as a percentage of income, sales, or property value.
 Sometimes, usually in the context of licensing fees or car registration fees, taxes are set at a flat rate.

 Residents of Garden City are legally required to pay their taxes.
 Failure to do so can result in civil penalties, criminal fines, and even imprisonment.

-Licensing Fees: The city of Garden City may require business owners to acquire a license from the local government before they begin operating within city limits.
+Licensing Fees: The city of Garden City may require business owners to get a license from the local government before they begin operating within city limits.
 Typically, the main hurdle involved in obtaining one of these licenses is paying a fee to the city government.
 Although these payments are called "fees" as opposed to "taxes," they operate in the same way, and serve largely the same purpose, as taxes.

 Bridge/Road Tolls: Many larger cities in the U.S. charge tolls to enter the city via major highways or bridges.
 This amounts to a tax paid for the privilege of entering Garden City if it has such toll roads.
 Besides being a general source of revenue, these tolls require visitors to the city, who will have many city services available to them while they visit, to pay at least some contribution to these services.

 How Can a Garden City, Michigan Tax Attorney Help?

 In Garden City, Michigan, many different laws and regulations govern taxes, making the theoretically simple task of determining one's tax liability pretty confusing.
 On top of that, there are many different breaks and exemptions that apply to specific types of groups and individuals, further complicating things.